dbohdan/drukkar.js/README.md

 * The configuration file is called `drukkar.json`.
 It uses JSON instead of XML.
 * Rather than [PHP date formatting](http://php.net/manual/en/function.date.php) Drukkar.js uses Moment.js [formatting](http://momentjs.com/docs/#/displaying/format/) and [UTC offset](http://momentjs.com/docs/#/manipulating/utc-offset/) (time zone) syntax.
-* New settings in the config file: `"refresh_posts_when_navigating_home"` and `"refresh_interval"`.
+* New settings in the config file: `"navbar_links"` and `"refresh_interval"`.
 When the user navigates to a blog post that was last fetched more than N seconds ago Drukkar.js will try to reload its content from the server.
 The value of N is set in `"refresh_interval"` and is 60 by default.
-If `"refresh_posts_when_navigating_home"` is `true` Drukkar.js will try to fetch a new list of posts when the user navigates to page zero (the homepage) of the blog; again, this is done no more often than every N seconds.
+The value of `"navbar_links"` determines the hyperlinks in the blog's navbar.
+It is an array where each element is an object with two members: `"href"` for the link's destination and `"text"` for the link's text.
+* The setting `"entries_per_page_for_tags_and_search"` has been removed.
+The value of `"entries_per_page"` is used when browsing posts by tag.
+Search returns every post that matches the search query.

 License
 =======